 To understand what that actually means, you need to know a bit about production lines in the hobby market.
 So let me indulge you.

 Development of games and accessories happens in the US or in Europe, but the production is concentrated in China, for obvious reasons.
 The models are painted by hand, after all, and for that to work, you need a cheap labor force.
-Plastic, packaging etc. also are much cheaper in Asia; when FFG moved its production there from the US in the early 2000s, this was a major factor in its rise to prominence in the sector, as Petersen described in a podcast interview recently
+Plastic, packaging etc. also are much cheaper in Asia; when FFG moved its production there from the US in the early 2000s, this was a major factor in its rise to prominence in the sector, as Petersen described in a podcast interview recently.

 However, there's the economy of scale to consider.
 So, the more copies you order, the cheaper the individual copy gets.
 Reprinting previous copies therefore cuts into the margins.
 This is the major reason so many board games and roleplaying games are unavailable today: their first print-run sold out, and despite a great demand, basic economics make a reduced print run for said demand nonviable.
 FFG escaped this harsh logic only because of its size: If you print the biggest miniature game with the Star Wars IP attached to it, even reprints make enough money to justify their existence.